wacncontent/CustomizeTool/output/articles/media-services/media-services-rest-get-media-processor.md

 - [AMS Live Streaming Workflow](http://azure.microsoft.com/documentation/learning-paths/media-services-streaming-live/)
 - [AMS on Demand Streaming Workflow](http://azure.microsoft.com/documentation/learning-paths/media-services-streaming-on-demand/)
+-->

 ##Next Steps
 Now that you know how to get a media processor instance, go to the [How to Encode an Asset][] topic which will show you how to use the Azure Media Encoder to encode an asset.

-[How to Encode an Asset]: media-services-rest-encode-asset.md
+[How to Encode an Asset]: media-services-rest-encode-asset
 [Task Preset Strings for the Azure Media Encoder]: http://msdn.microsoft.com/zh-cn/library/jj129582.aspx
-[How to: Connect to Media Services Programmatically]: ../media-services-rest-connect_programmatically/
+[How to: Connect to Media Services Programmatically]: media-services-rest-connect_programmatically